-- Limiting exposure to an individual with COVID-19 to one particular cohort and not posing a broad risk to the rest of the school. - Reducing contact with shared surfaces. - Facilitating more efficient contact tracing in the event of a positive case. - Allowing for targeted quarantine, testing, and/or isolation of a single cohort, instead of school-wide measures in the event of a positive case or cluster.
+- Limiting exposure to an individual with COVID-19 to one particular cohort and not posing a broad risk to the rest of the school. - Facilitating more efficient contact tracing in the event of a positive case. - Allowing for targeted quarantine, testing, and/or isolation of a single cohort, instead of school-wide measures in the event of a positive case or cluster.